 If you report that your “return is uncertain” in Florida: You may or may not be eligible to vote in state and local elections, but you can still vote for your US House Representative and US Senator.

-NOTE: Many counties in our 2022 survey have reported that they WOULD send a full ballot to "return uncertain" voters.
+NOTE: Many counties reported that they WOULD send a full ballot to "return uncertain" voters.
 Unfortunately, two of the biggest -- Miami/Dade & Palm Beach -- said they would only send a federal ballot.

 MIAMI/DADE NOTE: The Miami-Dade Supervisor of Elections limits who can get a full ballot for "overseas residents who are not registered Miami-Dade voters."
 It goes on to say if you or a family member has a home in Miami-Dade county and your FPCA/ballot request application is received no later than 29 days before the election, you will "...become an actual Miami-Dade County voter."
 However, "If your last address was in Miami-Dade County and you do not currently have a home in Miami-Dade County, you are eligible to receive an Overseas Citizen's Ballot for Federal Elections..."
 Source: Miami-Dade County/Elections/Vote by Mail/Overseas and Military Voters.

 Florida doesn't have an income tax, so there's no tax downside to choosing "intend to return."

 How to Return Your Ballot by Fax